suziexi/frameblends.github.io/README.md

 Some thoughts:

 I don’t need to focus on the general theory for detecting the frame blends, instead, I should start with actual text and annotation.
-Even if the algorithm may only apply for one article at first, then the second article, then the third article, then the algorithm can work to some extend.
+Even if the algorithm may only apply for one article at first, then the second article, then the third article, then the algorithm can work to some extent.
 It’s important to find what pattern may be effective to a limited extent, and then increase this extent.
 At beginning, this task will be solely based on small dataset, depends on the existing annotation of some specific articles of FrameNet annotation.

 1. Begin with American National Corpus Texts
 2. Start with data-oriented methods